natcap/invest/SECURITY.md

 To report a vulnerability, please use one of the following private channels (GitHub Private Vulnerability Reporting preferred):

-1. **GitHub Private Vulnerability Reporting**: Navigate to the "Security" tab of this repository, click "Vulnerability reporting", and select "Report a vulnerability".
+1. **GitHub Private Vulnerability Reporting**: Navigate to the ["Security and quality" tab](https://github.com/natcap/invest/security) of this repository and select "Report a vulnerability".
 2. **Email**: Send a detailed report to <natcap-software@lists.stanford.edu>.

 Please include the following details in your report: